glen-wiltshire-bsl/appcli/README.md

 # BSL Application CLI Library

-A library for adding CLI interfaces to applications in the brightSPARK Labs style.
+A simple orchestration wrapper for Docker applications in the brightSPARK Labs style.

 ## Overview

+`appcli` manages the configuration of your application by volume-mounting templated files into individual docker containers.
+These are templated from your own template files, and populated using variables in an `appcli`-managed `settings.yml` file.

-This library can be leveraged to add a standardised CLI capability to applications to handle system lifecycle events (start, stop, configure, migrate, etc).
+`appcli` adds standardised CLI capability to applications to handle system lifecycle events such as start, stop, configure, upgrade, etc.

+## Quickstart

+At a minimum, your application must:

+- be runnable with one of our supported orchestrators (currently `docker-compose` or docker swarm)

+For all examples provided, we assume `docker-compose` is being used.

+# TODO: Fix down below

 The CLI is designed to run within a Docker container and launch other Docker containers (i.e.
 Docker-in-Docker).
 This is generally managed via a `docker-compose.yml` file.